Attract and retain

 • Continue to use its powers to act against a provider where a lack of good workforce planning and enablement has led to poorer outcomes for people.

-• 10-year attraction plan (start 2024, with plan summer 2025): A cross-sector partnership sponsored by the Department for Work and Pensions (DWP) and Department of Health and Social Care (DHSC) (including Job Centre Plus, Ministry of Housing, Communities and Local Government, Department for Education (DfE), local government, international care systems (ICSs), Skills for Care, people drawing on social care and provider representatives) should develop a 10-year plan to attract younger generations, men and those with tech skills.
+• 10-year attraction plan (start 2024, with plan summer 2025): A cross-sector partnership sponsored by the Department for Work and Pensions (DWP) and Department of Health and Social Care (DHSC) (including Job Centre Plus, Ministry of Housing, Communities and Local Government, Department for Education (DfE), local government, integrated care systems (ICSs), Skills for Care, people drawing on social care and provider representatives) should develop a 10-year plan to attract younger generations, men and those with tech skills.
 The plan should showcase career opportunities and benefits.
 Government departments, local authorities, healthcare bodies and Skills for Care should implement national and local programmes to support entry into the field.

 • Support individual employers (start 2024): The Local Government Association (LGA) should lead discussions with a broad range of stakeholders and develop a set of recommendations on how to support individual employers to manage their employment responsibilities.
 This might include access to resources such as legal advice, payroll services and human resources in line with the Care Act.